 Vincent Larderet’s eclectic repertoire stretches from Scarlatti to Boulez, who played an important role in romantic period, French music and during the 20th century.
 He is also ardently favors lesser-performed composers such as Berg, Falla, Schmitt, Scriabin and Szymanowski.
 In 2007 he performed a series of recitals dedicated to Beethoven and especially distinguished himself with the "Hammerklavier" Opus 106 and Opus 111 Sonatas.
 He also participated in the complete live recording of Beethoven's 32 Sonatas, notably alongside Stephen Kovacevich for the prestige DVD set released by Piano Passion.
 Internationally renowned as a Ravel specialist, he worked in Paris with Carlos Cebro who passed on to him the stylistic and musical tradition of Vlado Perlemuter and studied Ravel’s works on Perlemuter’s personal scores annotated during his collaboration with the composer.
 Mr Larderet completed his training at the National Conservatory of Music in Rueil Malmaison where he won the “Virtuosity Prize” and perfected his art at Lübeck’s Musikhochschule in Germany with the famous pianist Bruno-Leonardo Gelber.
 At the same time, Vincent was a prize-winner in several international piano competitions including Maria Canals in Barcelona, A.M.A.
 Calabria (in Italy under the jury chairman of Lazar Berman) and Brest.
 He was also laureate of the “International Orpheum Foundation for young soloists” in Switzerland.
 When it comes to shaping his interpretations, he is committed to a musicological approach and he studies and analyzes Music history.
 He has written some essays including for the booklets of his own recordings.

 Vincent Larderet has performed worldwide in recital and concerto at prestigious venues such as Zurich’s Tonhalle, Barcelona’s Palau de la Musica, Leipzig Gewandhaus, Hong Kong Cultural Centre (Ravel’s Concerto in G), Tokyo Toppan Hall, Washington's Kennedy Center, Potton Hall (UK); and major concert halls in France including the Salle Pleyel, Salle Gaveau, Cité de la Musique, the Saint-Eustache church (Beethoven’s Concerto nº4), the Parc du Château de Florans (the 2 Ravel’s Piano Concertos), the Cannes Palais des Festivals and the Juan les Pins Palais des Congrès (Prokofiev’s Concerto n°3).
-Invited to perform at renowned international festivals and concert series (including Schleswig Holstein Musik Festival, Orpheum Music Festival, Festival Pianistico Busoni, Le French May, Fantastic Pianist Series, Berlioz Festival, Besançon Festival, Boulez Festival, La Roque d’Anthéron and La Folle Journée), Vincent also appeared in chamber music with distinguished artists including Yi-Bing Chu, Marc Coppey, Michel Dalberto, Nicolas Dautricourt, Sol Gabetta, the Debussy Quartet as well as the West Side Quartet, his group for 2 pianos and percussion.
-Among the esteemed conductors and orchestras which whom he has collaborated include Salvador Brotons, Giuseppe Cataldo, Daniel Kawka, Eric Lederhandler, Robert Trevino, Pierre-André Valade, the Royal Philharmonic Orchestra, the Sinfonia Varsovia, the Orchestra Simfonica del Valles, the Czech Virtuosi Symphonic Orchestra, the Ose Symphonic Orchestra and the City Chamber Orchestra of Hong Kong.
+Invited to perform at renowned international festivals and concert series (including Schleswig Holstein Musik Festival, Orpheum Music Festival, Festival Pianistico Busoni, Le French May, Fantastic Pianist Series, Berlioz Festival, Besançon Festival, Boulez Festival, La Roque d’Anthéron and La Folle Journée), he also devoted himself intensively to chamber music with distinguished artists including Yi-Bing Chu, Marc Coppey, Michel Dalberto, Nicolas Dautricourt, Sol Gabetta, Nicolas Koeckert, Pavel Sporcl, the Debussy Quartet as well as the West Side Quartet, his group for 2 pianos and percussion.
+Among the esteemed conductors and orchestras which whom he has collaborated include Salvador Brotons, Giuseppe Cataldo, Daniel Kawka, Eric Lederhandler, Robert Trevino, Pierre-André Valade, the Royal Philharmonic Orchestra, the Sinfonia Varsovia, the Orchestra Simfonica del Valles, the Czech Virtuosi Symphonic Orchestra, the Ose Symphonic Orchestra, Orchestra Simfonica di Sanremo and the City Chamber Orchestra of Hong Kong.

 Moreover, he has served as member of the jury at various international piano competitions, in addition of several Master classes.
 Regularly invited to perform in Asia, he is appointed in 2014 as "Honorable International Artist-in-Residence" of the Hong Kong Music and Performing School.
 A truly dedicated artist, he has given several benefit concerts for humanitarian causes such as Amnesty International and Combating Cystic Fibrosis.
-His performances have been broadcast on major radio and TV channels such as France 3, France 2, France Musique, Radio Classique, Radio Suisse Romande (Switzerland), Kultur Radio RBB, MDR, WDR (Germany), Radio Nacional d’Espanya, Civil Radio (Hungary), Radio Paris-La Paz (Bolivia), QBS (Quatar), Radio Canada, ABC Classic FM (Australia) and Radio New Zealand.
+His performances have been broadcast on major radio and TV channels such as France 3, France 2, France Musique, Radio Classique, Radio Suisse Romande, SRF (Switzerland), Kultur Radio RBB, MDR, WDR, HR2 Kultur, BR-klassik (Germany), Radio Nacional d’Espanya, Civil Radio (Hungary), Radio Paris-La Paz (Bolivia), QBS (Quatar), Radio Canada, ABC Classic FM (Australia) and Radio New Zealand.
 His recordings released by ARS Produktion, NAXOS, Chandos and INTEGRAL Classic to outstanding international critical acclaim have won prestigious Awards including the Classica “CHOC”, Diapason 5, Télérama 4 f, Resmusica “CLEF” (France), MusicWeb International “recording of the month” (UK), Klassik Heute “Empfehlung” (Germany), Crescendo Magazine “JOKER” (Belgium), RITMO 4 stars (Spain), MUSICA 5 stars (Italy) and Pizzicato “SUPERSONIC” (Luxembourg).
-He is also responsible for the major world premiere of Debussy, Ravel and Schmitt works.
+He is also responsible for the major world premieres of Debussy, Ravel and Schmitt works.
 The SACD-CD of the 2 Ravel’s Piano Concertos is praised by Fanfare magazine (USA) among “the best recordings of the year” and “the only relevant performance which could exist alongside the reference recordings of Michelangeli and Zimerman” (Klassik Heute).
-His next recording devoted to Debussy will be released in 2018 in tribute to the centenary of his death.
+His new album devoted to Debussy is released in 2018 in tribute to the centenary of his death.
 Mr. Larderet is also the Artistic Director of the Piano au Musée Würth international Festival in France.

 Updated biographies should not be altered without permission.
 Please don't use previous material but only the download versions.